 - If using the second-pressing coconut milk, add it now.
 Add the tamarind slices or tamarind water.
 Cover and cook for another 10 minutes.

 - Add the salt and sugar, or to taste.
 Lower the heat and bring to a gentle boil, then cover and cook for 5 minutes.
+If the sauce gets too thick, add ½ cup water.

 - Add the prawns and cook until just done, 2 to 3 minutes.
 Taste and adjust the seasoning if necessary.
 Remove the tamarind slices and serve immediately.